griffithlab/pVACtools/docs/pvacview/prerequisites.rst

 ---------------

 In order to launch the pVACview R shiny application, you will need to have R/ R studio and a list of R packages correctly installed.
 Once launched, pVACview will require you to upload your corresponding input files for analysis.
-If you are using our online version at `pvacview.org <https://www.pvacview.org>`_, then there will also be a demo dataset that can be loaded to explore basic features of the app.
+Alternatively, there is also a demo dataset that can be loaded to explore basic features of the app.
+An online version of pVACview is also available at `pvacview.org <https://www.pvacview.org>`_.

 Installing R/ R studio
 ____________________________